Politics in America

 I was prepared to write a post lamenting the reduction of the electoral process to a rodeo of legal wrangling in which the candidate on the short side of the tape can't accept the outcome.
 Such is the legacy of Mr. Gore circa 2000.

-What we witnessed that year was a cross between a spoiled child screaming for his way and a narcissist [……]Continue reading →
+What we witnessed that year was a cross between a spoiled child screaming for his way and a narcissist who [……]Continue reading →

 An Open Letter to Ilana Wexler

 First, let me echo the sentiments of countless journalists and others in saying that you are a smart and impressive young girl.
 You carry yourself in a way well beyond your 12 years and I won't be surprised to see your name in the years to come in either California state or national politics.
 I applaud you for taking an interest in and action about things that will affect your life for years to come.
 Unfortunately, that is the extent of the similarity between those comments and mine.
-Most of them continue on to fawn on you [……]Continue reading →
+Most of them continue on to fawn on you and your speech [……]Continue reading →

 Abortion != murder